 Most health insurance plans are required to cover preventive care at no cost to you when you use an in-network provider—that means no copay, no deductible.
 The charges are covered at 100%, as long as you use a provider that participates in your insurance plan’s network.

 When you visit us for your annual preventive exam, you’ll receive a complete exam designed to review your overall health and well-being, as well as a review of your medical history and any medications you take.
-Along with these services, you’ll also receive any age specific immunizations and screenings to include blood pressure screenings, colorectal screenings, pap tests and prostate exams.
-Your annual preventive exam does not include any services related to address an illness or injury you bring up during your visit.
+Along with these services, you’ll also receive any age-specific immunizations and screenings including blood pressure screenings, colorectal screenings, pap tests and prostate exams.
+Your annual preventive exam does not include any services related to addressing an illness or injury you bring up during your visit.